We're proud that our business provides access to justice and legal services for thousands of people who could not otherwise easily afford it.

 Yes.
 Employees can be furloughed multiple times.
 In respect to furlough up to and including the 30 June, each period of furlough must be for a minimum of three weeks (21 calendar days).
 As of 1 July 2020 there is no minimum period of furlough however any furlough arrangement agreed between employer and employee and reported in a claim to HMRC must still cover a period of at least one week.

 No. Employees that you furlough cannot do any work for the business which includes providing any service or carrying out jobs that will generate revenue.
 They can complete any mandatory training that may be needed to ensure they can return to work such as online training.
-You will need to bear this in mind when deciding who you will be placing on furlough.

 Company directors can be furloughed but they cannot work other than to comply with their ‘statutory duties’ such as filing accounts and reporting to Companies House.
 The directors will need to ensure that any decision to furlough fellow directors is documented as a decision of the board.